 The master bath tub sits within what we call a wet area meaning that the shower is also within this space.
-The shower is no enclosed in glass which helps make the space feel larger.
-There is also the bonus of being able to see the ocean from the shower.
+The shower is not enclosed in glass which helps make the space feel larger.
+There is also the big bonus of being able to see the ocean from the shower.

 We are very excited to see this project coming to completion for the owners, hopefully soon they will be moving in and getting a feel for their new home!